UniversalDependencies/docs/_u-overview/morphology.md

 ### Using a word vs. mentioning it

-The universal POS tags focus more on _what the word is_ than on _which construction it is used in_ (the latter is specified by the [dependency relation labels](../../u/dep/index.html)).
+The universal POS tags should capture regular, prevailing syntactic behavior, as well as morphological characteristics when available, and should not reflect sentence-specific exceptional behavior.
 In particular, the POS tags do not distinguish actual usage of a word from just mentioning it.
 Thus in both the following examples, _yes_ will be tagged as interjection:

 * _Yes, I think so._
 * _I am waiting for his ‘yes’ on the matter._